-During 2015 the Trust endorsed a suggestion from the Finance Committee that £250,000 should be made available from the beginning of 2017 to support Mission Projects from the Synods Churches.
-This continues in 2017 and 2018.
+Following the success of the current scheme, during 2021 the Trust endorsed a suggestion from the Finance Committee that a further £1,500,000 a year should be made available from the beginning of 2022 to support Mission and Building Projects from the Synods Churches.
+This will continue in 2023.
 Full details of the scheme are set out on the Synod's website.

-The above is an outline account of the work of the Synod in 2017.
+The above is an outline account of the work of the Synod in 2020.
 In parallel with getting on with this work, we are still considering how best to judge the achievements of Synod activity.

-John Denison Synod Treasurer September 2017
+John Denison Synod Treasurer September 2021